Feyerabend/bb/workbook/ch05/parsers/earley/EARLEY.md

 * Earley, J. (1970).
 An efficient context-free parsing algorithm. *Communications of the ACM*, 13, p.94-102.

-An Earley parser is a type of top-down parsing algorithm that works well for parsing context-free grammars and it is particularly useful when dealing with ambiguous grammars.
+An Earley[^explained] parser is a type of top-down parsing algorithm that works well for parsing context-free grammars and it is particularly useful when dealing with ambiguous grammars.
 While it’s typically used in more complex cases like natural language processing or parsing expressions.

+[^explained]: A thorugh examination of Earley parsers: [https://loup-vaillant.fr/tutorials/earley-parsing/](https://loup-vaillant.fr/tutorials/earley-parsing/)

 The Earley parser is named after its creator, Jay Earley, who introduced it in 1970 as part of his doctoral research.
 Earley's work was focused on developing a general parsing algorithm for context-free grammars (CFGs), with the goal